sisl/em-model-hobbydrone/README.md

 generate_trajectory_file(1.0, "test.csv", 3)
 ```

-To test on your system, include the `run.jl` script.
+The first column of the resulting CSV file will be the time in seconds and the following three columns will be the x-, y-, and z-position respectively in feet.
+To test on your system, include the `run_hd.jl` script.
 It should generate a file that matches the "sample_hd_traj.csv" file.

 ## Key Functions
 `generate_HD(initBN::BayesNet, tranBN::BayesNet)` - function that interfaces with the original hobby drone code to generate a trajectory.
 The keyword arguments allow for setting things like initial evidence, time step, maximum time, and initial time.